Skip to contentSkip to content

 Can stock photos still work?

 Stock photos can support mood or abstract ideas, but they should not carry trust on the main page.
-If the visitor needs proof, stock strangers, fake clinics, generic laptops, and mountain scenery from nowhere make the business feel less specific and less current.
+If the visitor needs proof, stock strangers, fake clinics, and mountain scenery from nowhere make the business feel less specific and less current.

 How many photos does a local business need?